Sapphire & Steel

-From 2005 to 2008, Sapphire & Steel returned in a series of audio dramas produced by Big Finish Productions, starring David Warner and Susannah Harker as the titular Steel and Sapphire.
+From 2005 to 2008, Sapphire & Steel returned in a series of audio dramas produced by Big Finish Productions, starring Susannah Harker and David Warner as the main characters.

 Series overview

 Premise

-The opening credits include the narration that "All irregularities will be handled by the forces controlling each dimension.
-Transuranic heavy elements may not be used where there is life.
-Medium atomic weights are available: Gold, Lead, Copper, Jet, Diamond, Radium, Sapphire, Silver and Steel.
-Sapphire and Steel have been assigned."
+The opening credits include the narration:

 In the sixth and final assignment, Lead was replaced with Mercury in the opening credits.

-The programme centres on a pair of interdimensional operatives, the eponymous Sapphire and Steel.
+The programme centres on a pair of interdimensional operatives named Sapphire and Steel.
 Very little is revealed about their purposes or backgrounds in the course of the series but they appear to be engaged in guarding the continuing flow of time.
-They are two of multiple elements that assume human form and are sent to investigate strange events; others include Lead (Val Pringle), who takes the aspect of a jovial, friendly giant, and Silver (David Collings), a technician who can melt metals in his hands.
+They are two of a number of elements that assume human form and are sent to investigate strange events; others include Lead (Val Pringle), who takes the aspect of a jovial, friendly giant, and Silver (David Collings), a technician who can melt metals in his hands.

-In the series, it is explained that Time is like a progressing corridor that surrounds everything, but there are weak spots where Time – implied to be a malignant force – can break into the present and take things.
+In the series, it is explained that Time is like a progressing corridor that surrounds everything, but there are weak spots where Time—implied to be a malignant force—can break into the present and take things.
 There are also creatures from the beginnings and ends of time that roam the corridor looking for the same weak spots to break through.